Existing cloud solutions all have issues:

 DCloud documents are just documents in a revision control system—so not only do you get one document everywhere, you get an automatic history of changes.
-You can just add/modify documents using your revision control commands, or use the cloud(1) wrapper.
+You can just add/modify documents using your favorite editor and revision control commands, or use the cloud(1) wrapper.

 When updates are pushed into your cloud, the server constructs a web page containing some or all your documents.
 Set up a web server of your own, or provide an upload script to shove the website to your hosting site. publish_cloud(1), view pictures

 DCloud is written in Korn Shell and Python 3.
 Perl code has been eradicated.

 History & Colophon